 The Newburgh Enlarged City School District is legally authorized to employ Nurse Practitioners, School Nurse Teachers and Registered Nurses to provide the nursing service of administering anaphylactic treatment agents.
-All Nurse Practitioners, School Nurse Teachers and Registered Nurses employed by the Newburgh Enlarged City School District may give an anaphylactic treatment agent.
+All Nurse Practitioners, School Nurse Teachers and Registered Nurses employed by the Newburgh Enlarged City School District may administer epinephrine via a designated or an undesignated epinephrine auto-injector to an individual using professional judgment if an individual is experiencing a potentially life-threatening allergic reaction(anaphylaxis).

 Each Nurse Practitioner, School Nurse Teacher and Registered Nurse will be covered by the non-patient specific standing order only while working in the Newburgh Enlarged City School District employment situation.
-This standing order will be in effect for one year, from September 1, 2021 until August 31, 2022.
+This standing order will be in effect for one year, from September 1, 2022 until August 31, 2023.
 Each nurse will hold a current CPR Certification and will follow the Health Services Policy and Protocol for immunizations.

-For an Anaphylactic Reaction to Immunizations, TB test, Food Allergy, or Insect Bite give:
+For an Anaphylactic Reaction to Immunizations, TB test, Allergens, Insect Bite, Exercised Induced or Idiopathic give: